ArjunBadyal/DRLND-Project-3/Report.md

 ### Introduction
 In this project the MADDPG algorithm was used to solve the environment outlined in the readme.
 Previously in project 2, DDPG was used to solve the environment, however in this case the multi-agent nature of the task had to be taken into account to solve the task.
 MADDPG gave each agent it's own actor network so that they could make local observations and actions whilst still making use of the global information provided by the shared critic.

+Overall, this code was modified from my project 2 repo to include individual rather than shared actors in the agent.py file.

 ### Algorithm and Network Architecture
 ![MADDPG][image2]